Artists' Favourite Art Books

 ALLA PRIMA II: Everything I Know About Painting - and More EXPANDED EDITION - by Richard Schmid with Katie Swatland

-This is the second edition of Richard Schmid's famous book - now revised and expanded - but still based on the original book which was enormously popular and went through 13 printingsAverage Customer Review: 4.9 out of 5 stars based on 22 customer reviews)
+This is the second edition of Richard Schmid's famous book - now revised and expanded - but still based on the original book.

-Fill Your Oil Paintings with Light & Color Paperback - by Kevin MacPherson
+Fill Your Oil Paintings with Light & Color - by Kevin MacPherson

 The Oil Painting Book: Materials and Techniques for Today's Artist

-Regarded as one of the best books for learning about "alla prima" painting
+Emile Grupp's book about Direct Techniques in Oil Painting is regarded as one of the best books for all those wanting to learn about "alla prima" painting

 Capturing the Moment in Oils - by David Curtis (Author), Robin Capon (Author)